-If you’ve been growing therapeutic plants for a while, you’re likely familiar with the multitude of various pruning and defoliation techniques.
-You probably even have a preferred pruning method that you use to train your plants.
+If you’ve been growing cannabis for a while, you’re likely familiar with the multitude of various pruning and defoliation techniques.
+You probably even have a preferred cannabis pruning method that you use to train your plants.

 Over the past few years, though, a new method of removing fan leaves has emerged – and it’s been the center of much debate within the grow community.
 It’s called the schwazzing technique, and in this article, we’re going to explore this radical process of defoliation during flowering, including its potential benefits and risks.